kaifishr/kaifishr.github.io/_posts/2020-04-29-neural-networks-and-step-activation-functions.md

 Functions where the derivative is always zero are for example the Heaviside, Sign or Floor activation functions.
 Thus, no gradients can be computed to update the network's trainable parameters.
 However, there is genetic optimization than allows to use such types of activation functions in neural networks.

-In this post I'll focus on the use of step activation functions in fully connected neural networks and how well they can be used for classification tasks.
+In this blog post I'll focus on the use of step activation functions in fully connected neural networks and how well they can be used for classification tasks.

 ## Methods